-27 Yoga Poses That Will Heal Your Heart At Every Stage Of A Breakup
+Yoga Poses To Heal Your Heart After A Breakup

 The hours that follow your ex telling you, "We need to talk" are brutal.

 You're hurt, confused and scared.
 You're unsure what to do next, so maybe you decide to distract yourself with the things that make you happy.

 Whether that's binging on your favorite TV show, surrounding yourself with the people you love or sweating it out in the gym, you should just do whatever makes you feel the most at peace.

 For me, that's yoga.

 These postures, along with very patient friends and family, helped me get through my breakup, and I hope they help you, too.

 I found myself extremely uncomfortable in any poses that required lying on my back or "opening" my heart.
 It made me feel too exposed.